MeRupamGanguly/GolangDevInterview/kafka.md

 ## KAFKA

-Kafka is a Queue service or we can say it is Event Streaming service.
-Kafka is mainly used for Massive data handling.
+Kafka is an event streaming service (often referred to as a distributed event streaming platform) rather than a typical queue service.
+Kafka is primarily used for handling massive amounts of data in real-time.

-Kafka Server called Broker.
-Kafka Cluster can contains multiple Server/Brokers which can work together.
+In Kafka, the server is called a Broker.
+A Kafka Cluster consists of multiple brokers that work together to handle the data flow efficiently.

-Kafka has conecpts like Topic, wy which we can send and receive messages to specific Queues.
-Here instead of Queues we called Topic.
+Kafka uses topics to send and receive messages, which can be thought of as analogous to queues in traditional messaging systems.
+However, in Kafka, we call them topics.
 Each topic can have multiple partitions.
-Each partions contains Subset of messages of specific topic.
-Every Partions is Ordered and also messages within a partitoin are also ordered.
+Each partition contains a subset of the messages for a specific topic.
+The messages within a partition are ordered, and each partition maintains its own order of messages.

-Partitions allow Kafka to scale Horizontally.
-Each partition can be used parralley by multiple machines.
+Partitions allow Kafka to scale horizontally.
+This means that each partition can be processed in parallel by multiple machines, making Kafka capable of handling large-scale data streams.

-Kafka hold messages even after the consumed, and multiple consumer can read same message at different time.
+Kafka retains messages even after they are consumed, and multiple consumers can read the same message at different times.

-Multiple consumers togetherly can create Consumer Group.
-Kafka ensure that only consumer of the group consume each message.
+Multiple consumers can form a consumer group.
+Kafka ensures that only one consumer from the group consumes each message within a topic partition.
+This allows for load balancing and fault tolerance within the consumer group.

-Every message in Kafka has an offset.
-Offset is like Page number of a book. it identifies the position of the messgae in the partition.
-Consumer remember last offset they processed, if consumer crashes it can continue from the last  offset so no message is missed or read twice.
+Each message in Kafka has an offset.
+The offset is like the page number in a book; it uniquely identifies the position of a message within a partition.
+Consumers track the offset of the messages they have consumed.
+If a consumer crashes, it can resume from the last successfully processed offset, ensuring that no messages are missed or read twice.

-Kafka follow Leader/Master Slave/Follower where Leader Server is handle read write for a partiton, followers server replicates data from leader, after reader creash then one follower is elected for leader, followers are inactive only job is copy data from leader.
+Kafka follows a Leader-Follower model for partition replication.
+The leader broker is responsible for handling both read and write requests for a partition.
+Follower brokers replicate data from the leader.
+If the leader broker crashes, one of the follower brokers is elected to become the new leader, ensuring high availability and fault tolerance.
+Followers do not handle client requests directly; they simply replicate data from the leader.

-Kafka is frequently used in microservices architectures for event-driven communication between services.
-Each microservice communicates with others asynchronously via Kafka topics.
+Kafka is commonly used in microservices architectures for event-driven communication between services.
+Each microservice can communicate asynchronously with others via Kafka topics.

-In any use case, we only need to use two Kafka functions: one is Write (for producing messages) WriteMessages and the other is Reader (for consuming messages) ReadMessage.
+In most use cases, we primarily deal with two functions in Kafka: one is producing messages (writing messages), and the other is consuming messages (reading messages).

 ```go
 // Producer with advanced configurations (batch, idempotency, and SSL encryption)